Melbourne Construction Accident Attorney

 What Should an injured worker do?

 In the event of a construction accident, the most critical first steps are to seek medical attention and to notify a supervisor of the incident.
 Next, the injured worker should should seek legal counsel.
-Construction accident victims should contact an experienced Melbourne construction injury attorney who has handled numerous Florida construction site accident cases and is very knowledgeable of Florida’s workers compensation law.
+Construction accident victims should contact an experienced Melbourne construction injury lawyer who has handled numerous Florida construction site accident cases and is knowledgeable of Florida’s workers compensation law.
 Upon calling a trustworthy law firm like Couture Law P.A., accident victims can expect to receive a free, confidential case evaluation followed by sound legal advice to help the injured decide how to proceed toward securing the compensation they deserve and continue on the road to physical and financial recovery.